ray-project/ray/doc/source/ray-air/computer-vision.rst

 Creating checkpoints
 --------------------

-:class:`Checkpoints <ray.air.checkpoint.Checkpoint>` are required for batch inference and model serving.
+:class:`Checkpoints <ray.train.Checkpoint>` are required for batch inference and model serving.
 They contain model state and optionally a preprocessor.

 If you're going from training to prediction, don't create a new checkpoint.
 :meth:`Trainer.fit() <ray.train.trainer.BaseTrainer.fit>` returns a
-:class:`~ray.air.result.Result` object.
+:class:`~ray.train.Result` object.
 Use
-:attr:`Result.checkpoint <ray.air.result.Result.checkpoint>` instead.
+:attr:`Result.checkpoint <ray.train.Result.checkpoint>` instead.

 .. tab-set::